-NCERT solutions Class 5 EVS book has a wide range of chapters.
-And they are classified into 22 chapters.
-Chapter 8 – A Treat for Mosquitoes is a short summary of Mosquitoes.
-The environment comprises of everything around us.
-It can either be a non – living thing or a living thing.
-It includes natural resources, physical and chemical forces.
+NCERT Solutions Class 5 EVS book has 22 chapters.
+Chapter 8 – A Treat for Mosquitoes is a short summary of mosquitoes.
+The environment consists of everything around us.
+It can either be a non-living thing or a living thing.
+It includes natural resources and physical and chemical forces.

-The Class 5 EVS, Chapter 8 – A Treat for Mosquitoes, briefs the students about the deadly disease Malaria and helps the students understand the importance of hygiene in and around as well as the precautionary measures to be followed.
+The Class 5 EVS, Chapter 8 – A Treat for Mosquitoes, briefs the students about the deadly disease malaria and helps them understand the importance of hygiene in and around us, as well as the precautionary measures to be followed.

-Access Ncert Solution For Class 5 EVS Chapter 8
+Access NCERT Solutions for Class 5 EVS Chapter 8

 Q1.
 Do you know anyone who has had malaria?

 Answer: Yes, malaria had once attacked my friend.